Azathothas/Stars/README.md

 - [trustedsec/hardcidr](https://github.com/trustedsec/hardcidr) – hardCIDR is a Linux Bash script, but also functions under macOS.
 Your mileage may vary on other distros.
 The script with no specified options will query ARIN and a pool of BGP route servers.
 The route server is selected at random at runtime.
 - [tteck/Proxmox](https://github.com/tteck/Proxmox) – Proxmox VE Helper-Scripts
 - [ttlequals0/autovpn](https://github.com/ttlequals0/autovpn) – Create On Demand Disposable OpenVPN Endpoints on AWS.
-- [tty228/luci-app-wechatpush](https://github.com/tty228/luci-app-wechatpush) – A plugin for OpenWRT routers to send various information notifications to a mobile phone via WeChat or Telegram.
+- [tty228/luci-app-wechatpush](https://github.com/tty228/luci-app-wechatpush) – OpenWrt Notification Plugin – Send Alerts to WeChat or Telegram
 - [tunedal/freebsd-qemu-container](https://github.com/tunedal/freebsd-qemu-container) – OCI container image that runs FreeBSD in QEMU
 - [tweag/rust-alpine-mimalloc](https://github.com/tweag/rust-alpine-mimalloc)
 - [ublue-os/bazzite](https://github.com/ublue-os/bazzite) – Bazzite is a custom Fedora Atomic image built with cloud native technology that brings the best of Linux gaming to all of your devices - including your favorite handheld.